 Workers’ compensation will usually pay 100% of your costs.
 Benefits typically include the following:

 - Medical treatment, including doctor visits, surgery, and tests

 - Prescription medications

 - Physical therapy

-- Vocational training that enables you to get back to work
+- Vocational training to help you to get back to work

-- The cost of driving to medical appointments, at a rate of 40 cents a mile
+- The cost of driving to and from medical appointments

 You can receive additional benefits if you develop a long-term disability or permanent condition.
-If a close family member has died because of a workplace accident, you can recover financially for your loss.
+You could pursue wrongful death damages if a close family member dies due to a workplace accident.

-Of course, money can never erase the effect of a tragic accident, but it can go a long way toward helping you rebuild your life after your loss.
+Of course, money can never truly compensate you for a tragic accident, but it can help you rebuild your life after your loss.